GabrielDVpereira/advanced-remix/exercise/01-non-nav-mutations/README.md

 ## 📝 Notes

+- useFetcher is used when we want to mutate (maybe with a form submission or just a change in the ui), but not trigger a navigation
+- when using the Form from remix, it acts like the regular form from html that adds a new location to the stack, and this is not what we want.

 ## 🤓 Background

 From the beginning of the web, `<form>` has been how mutations were handled.
 The